Secure Boot

 If ESP32 is reset or powered down during the first boot, it will start the process again on the next boot.

-Reflashable Software Bootloader
+Reflashable Second Stage Bootloader

 Configuration Secure Boot: One-Time Flash is the recommended configuration for production devices.
 In this mode, each device gets a unique key that is never stored outside the device.